General working rules

 - Put on clean scrubs, clean shoes and hair net and enter the facility.

-- When leaving: place scrubs in washing bag, hair net and mask in waste bin, put on your personal clothes, remove your name from the white board and leave the facility.
+- When leaving: step over the barrier, place scrubs in washing bag, hair net and mask in waste bin, wash your hands, put on your personal clothes and leave the facility.
+Please remember to remove your name from the white board.

 Laboratory clothes, hairnet, mask and gloves are mandatory when working with laboratory animals.
+Disposable coats are recommended when working with rats.
 This is to protect the animals against infections and you from allergens.
-Some task may require protection beyond this.
+Some tasks may require protection beyond this.
 Make yourself familiar with the appropriate MSDS's and safety sheets, and make sure you use gloves approved for the substance you are working with.
 Gloves with higher chemical protection can be found in the surgery rooms.
 A procedure for clothing is found in the wardrobes.
 If in doubt, contact the head of the facility.

 We have various infection statuses on our units.
 The transgenic breeding unit and the SPF unit are our cleanest units.
 This means that only animals with SPF status (specific-pathogen-free) are allowed to enter these units.
 Animals without a documented SPF standard will be housed in the quarantine unit until rederived and tested negative.